-If you have questions about medications, the pharmacist can answer them and adjust all your medications to facilitate medication administration.
+For questions about medications, the pharmacist will be able to answer and adjust all your medications to facilitate medication administration.
 Always refer to your pharmacist for your medication needs.

 - It is important never to mix the medication with the feed formula and to administer only one medication at a time.
 REASON: To avoid incompatibilities, impair the effectiveness of medications, and avoid adverse side effects. - Irrigate with water between each medication (see Box 1).
 REASON: To prevent the drug from remaining in the tube, allow the full prescribed dose to be administered and avoid blocking the tube. - Respect the dose, the schedule of administration, and the stop times of the formula before taking the medication.
-Fasting medication should be administered at least half an hour before or two hours after feeding through the tube.
+For fasting medication, it should be administered at least half an hour before or two hours after feeding through the tube.
 Check with the pharmacy if there are any other restrictions.